 Magnesium is needed for over 600 physiological reactions in your body to be carried out successfully.
 Glutathione – your body’s main powerhouse antioxidant (needed to destroy free radicals!) – cannot be synthesized without adequate magnesium.

-Magnesium works alongside calcium and researchers believe magnesium deficiency allows calcium to build up in the lungs, causing constriction, which can lead to asthma.
-Magnesium also partners with calcium to control inflammation and reduce the hardening of your arteries, regulate your blood pressure and improve blood flow through your arteries by controlling its thickening.
+It works alongside calcium and researchers believe a deficiency allows calcium to build up in the lungs, causing constriction, which can lead to asthma.
+It also partners with calcium to control inflammation and reduce the hardening of your arteries, regulate your blood pressure and improve blood flow through your arteries by controlling its thickening.
 This will reduce your risk of heart disease.
 Heart disease is the number one killer of women!

 Generally speaking, you need to supplement with around 400 mg/day but you can increase your level naturally by consuming those dark green leafy vegetables and those foods I mentioned earlier to increase your intake naturally.